shupp/VegaDNS-API/README.md

     make build-apiui

 ### Manual setup of the api from a git checkout
-If you want to get this up and running from a git checkout manually, you'll want to use python 2.7.9 or later (3 is not yet tested), and have pip and virtualenv installed.
+If you want to get this up and running from a git checkout manually, you'll want to use python 3.6 or later (2 is no longer supported), and have pip3.
 This assumes you have a mysql server with a database called _vegadns_ created, and write privileges granted.
 From there, you can do the following to set up your virtual environment:

     make venv